-We are caught in the many conflicts that the end of Cold War has accentuated.
-We are aware of the violence inflicted on women by such armed conflicts.
-Equally, together with the growing economic success of a handful of countries, we see the growing marginalization of entire regions and the widening inequalities within countries.
+The world's attention is caught in the many conflicts that the end of Cold War has accentuated.
+Media make people aware of the violence inflicted on women by such armed conflicts.
+Equally, together with the growing economic success of a handful of countries, the world witnesses the growing marginalization of entire regions and the widening inequalities within countries.
 The hegemonic system born in the industrialized countries and now spread all over the world demonstrates its obvious shortcomings.

-While these tragic and stormy events absorb most public attention and preoccupy the media, a social revolution of far reaching consequences is taking place with much less fanfare - whose impact on national and international political and social styles will be fundamental in nature.
+While these tragic and stormy events absorb most public attention and preoccupy the media, a social revolution of far reaching consequences/is taking place with much less fanfare whose impact on national and international political and social styles will be fundamental in nature.

 The revolution is manifest in the visibility of women in all spheres of social life and the profound meaning of such a move.
-From the shadow world of history into decisive actions to maintain human life and society; from a subordinated status into full dignity as human beings; from the absence, in statistics, of women working in agriculture or in family enterprises into recognized pillars of development - women have invaded all social and public arenas of the world.
+From the shadow world of history into decisive actions to maintain human life and society; from a subordinated status into full dignity as human beings; from the absence, in statistics, of women working in agriculture or in family enterprises into recognized pillars of development - women have invaded all social and public arenas of the world and will orow he long france

 The UN Conferences of the last twenty years have made women visible in the international scene.
-Three World Conferences on Women during the International Women's Decade exposed an unknown dimension of development, namely the marginalisation and continued discrimination against and deprivation of the majority of women all over the world.
+Three World Conferences on Women during the International Women's Decade exposed an unknown alundimension of/development, namely the marginalisation and continued discrimination against and deprivation of the majority of women all over the world.
 Besides the Women's Conferences, other Conferences also made women's roles visible to the international community for the first time in recent years.
 Rural women's contribution to agrarian economies was discovered and acknowledged by the World Conference on Agrarian Reform and Rural Development (1979).
-Famines in Africa raised questions within donor agencies: had the famines something to do with the neglect of women's roles as the primary food producers in that continent1?
-The initiation of the debate on women's 'role' had taken place in the first Conference on Population and Development, (Bucharest, 1974).
+Famines in Africa raised questions within donor agencies: had the famines something to do with the neglect of women's roles as the primary food producers in that continent'?

+In what concerns population issues, the initiation of the debate on women's 'role' had taken place in the first Conference on Population and Development, (Bucharest, 1974).
 That itself was an advance in visibility of women's roles other than the reproductive one.
 In the twenty years between the first and the third Conference on Population and Development more and more complex dimensions of women's roles became visible.